abdmert97/Ceng435/README.md

 # Ceng435
-### This file includes the installation & run instrucions of Ceng435 Term Project Part 1
+### This readme file includes the installation & run instrucions of Ceng435 Term Project Part 1

 *Installation*
 ---